-- Weasurement Methodology: counting or measuring one or more incoming material(s) representative (s) of the formula. - ♦ Thresholds of interpretation: - The homogenization capability test results with a CV ≤ 20% are considered compliant. - The homogenization capability test results with CV> 20% and ≤ 30%, are considered compliant but to monitor in compliance with current legislation. - The homogenization capability test results with CV> 30% are considered non-compliant, root cause analysis and implementation of corrective actions must be taken.
+Measurement Methodology: counting or measuring one or more incoming material(s) representative (s) of the formula.
+TECALIMAN propose a specific protocol for evaluation of MASH feed homogenization (i'Tec H20 sheet).

+- hresholds of interpretation: - The homogenization capability test results with a CV ≤ 20% are considered compliant. - The homogenization capability test results with CV> 20% and ≤ 30%, are considered compliant but to monitor in compliance with current legislation. - The homogenization capability test results with CV> 30% are considered non-compliant, root cause analysis and implementation of corrective actions must be taken.